arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/01.user-manual/content.md

 ### Opta Analog Expansions

-Arduino Opta® Analog Expansions are designed to multiply your Opta® micro PLC capabilities with the addition of 8 channels that can be programmed as inputs or outputs for connecting your analog voltage, current, resistive temperature sensors or analog actuators.
-In addition, it has 4 dedicated PWM outputs.
+Arduino Opta® Analog Expansions are designed to multiply your Opta® micro PLC capabilities with the addition of 8x channels that can be programmed as inputs or outputs for connecting your analog voltage, current, resistive temperature sensors or analog actuators in addition to 4x dedicated PWM outputs.
 It allows professionals to scale up industrial and building automation projects, diversifying the type of signals managed, while taking advantage of the Arduino ecosystem.

 The Opta Expansions can be controlled by any Opta controller variant: [Opta™ Lite](https://store.arduino.cc/products/opta-lite), [Opta™ RS485](https://store.arduino.cc/products/opta-rs485) or [Opta™ WiFi](https://store.arduino.cc/products/opta-wifi).